-Editor's Note: A person who I think has a great intellectual leather called to the attention to the lack of a story dealing with this subject, which is really critical for people living with HIV or AIDS, two interrelated things and yet different .
-If you want to know more about this my statement may click this point on and you will be taken with the page open in another tab to the right of you is, to an article that will make you understand this statement.
+Editor's Note: One person whom I consider to have excellent intellectual background has drawn attention to the absence of a subject dealing with this subject, which is truly critical for people living with.
+HIV ou AIDS, two things interconnected and yet different.
+If you want to know more about this my statement can click this point on and you will be taken with the page open in another tab to the right of you is, to an article that will make you understand this statement.

 The fact is that I did not give the thing the proper importance and neglected it.
 As there is a lot of nonsense written on the internet and I could not find usable material that did not seem to me suspicious or inappropriate, went to a site in the summer of 2014, I helped build and made a small excerpt from the text, which will invite you to read something fairly consistent and reliable on the internet.